 After you made a positive diagnostic that your water pump is faulty and you’ve replaced it, make sure to check the cooling system components for any damage.

 When an engine overheats, it is not only that engine that suffers the damage.
 The increased temperature can create weak spots in the radiator, the radiator hoses, and the thermostat.
-You should check for any possible leaks on the radiator, the radiator hoses.
+You should check for any possible leaks on the radiator, and the radiator hoses.
 Also, look for the possible stuck closed thermostat.

 4. Seized water pump and burning rubber smell